vpolda/RTL-Edge_detection/README.md

 (reference Sim files and AXI VIP here too)

 ### Crawl
-Implement a simple design that buffers video data into a higher clock domain and then back out
+Implement a simple design that buffers video data into a higher clock domain memory and then back out.

 ### Walk
+Add effects to the buffered video data like saturation via external input of say a button press.

 ### Run

 ## Getting Started
 Needed:
    A ZYNQ-7000 board with at least two interfaces for video input and output.
+I found that using HDMI cables for both DOES       NOT WORK.
+I am guessing this is because the sink assumes since it is coming in the HDMI port, that is should be HDMI.
+I    found using a HDMI to DVI/VGA converter in the cable fixes it.
    Two cables for video data.
    A power cable for the board.
-   And finally, an ethernet cable (note: this is used to generate the system clock on the Programmable Logic).
+   DDR either on the PS or PL side capable of storing a few frames of data at resolution.
+I am access it through the PS.

 ### Setup